 Huawei released our favourite phone of 2018 in the P20 Pro.
-Which means its bigger-screen cousin, the Mate 20 Pro, has all eyes fixed in its general direction to see if it can do the seemingly impossible: be even better.
+Which meant its bigger-screen cousin, the Mate 20 Pro, had all eyes fixed in its general direction when it launched in late 2018.
+Almost a year after release, and with the Mate 30 expected to arrive before the third quarter of 2019, is this top-spec flagship still worth a look?

-It's got the latest processor smarts, the largest battery capacity we've ever seen in any Huawei phone, a bunch of future-facing features - including in-screen fingerpirnt scanner - and a design that's immediately stunning (well, from the front anyway).
+Well, its feature set is still very current.
+The Mate 20 Pro has speedy processor smarts, one of the larger battery capacities we've seen in any Huawei phone (the P30 Pro goes one-up on this, though), a bunch of future-facing features - including in-screen fingerpirnt scanner - and a design that's immediately stunning... well, from the front anyway.

 Best Huawei Mate 20 Pro deals